Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Experiments

-As described in the preceding sections, multilevel anomalies are inherently more subtle and thus more susceptible to being overlooked or misclassified compared to other types of anomalies.
-To investigate this, we conduct tests by varying the distribution of anomaly insertions and evaluating all representation models in combination with OC-SVM.
-To align with prior reconstruction-based studies and avoid introducing noise due to the limited LOB modeling capacity of these methods, we exclude multilevel LOB data from the inputs.
-The analysis here will primarily focus on the AUC-PR metric, as it is particularly indicative of performance on imbalanced datasets.
-The results are summarized in Figure \ref{fig:anomaly insertion comparison}, with the complete results detailed in Appendix.
+As discussed in previous sections, multilevel manipulation is subtler and more prone to being overlooked or misclassified than the single-level type.
+To investigate this challenge more concretely, we vary the distribution of anomaly insertions and evaluate all representation models combined with OC-SVM under the original mode.
+Notably, we exclude multilevel LOB inputs in this setting to avoid introducing noise into reconstruction-based methods with limited capacity.
+We focus on the AUC-PR metric, which is particularly informative for imbalanced datasets.
+Results are summarized in Figure~\ref{fig:anomaly insertion comparison}, with complete results in Appendix~\ref{appendix:full results}.

-According to Figure \ref{fig:anomaly insertion comparison}, a clear performance gap exists between models trained on single-level data and those trained on multilevel data, with the former achieving significantly higher AUC-PR scores.
-We attribute this performance gap to the nature of the multilevel anomalies, where the signal is dispersed and diluted across multiple levels.
-Our findings confirm that multilevel anomalies represent a more complex and subtle form of anomaly to be detected.
+Figure~\ref{fig:anomaly insertion comparison} reveals a consistent performance gap between models trained on single-level versus multilevel insertions, with the former achieving higher AUC-PR scores.
+It highlights the inherent difficulty of detecting multilevel manipulation: the anomalous signals are more dispersed across multiple levels of the order book, making them harder to localize and distinguish from normal fluctuations.
+These findings reinforce our hypothesis that multilevel manipulation is more complex and subtle, requiring more advanced and expressive modeling methods to detect effectively.